The Birmingham Mid Head Resection (BMHR)

 As the pioneer behind the device, Mr McMinn is one of the few experienced surgeons in the world who can offer the BMHR procedure to his patients.

 The Ceramic BMHR

-For the small number of patients with metal allergies, Mr McMinn has started using a BMHR stem fitted with a custom-made ceramic modular head.
+For the small number of patients with metal allergies, Professor McMinn has started using a BMHR stem fitted with a custom-made ceramic modular head.
 This device is a "Ceramic-on-Metal" (CoM) articulation.
 Early results with this type of CoM device show significantly lower metal wear than with any metal-on-metal hip replacement, making it a safer procedure for patients with metal allergies.
 You can find out more about this option by clicking here.